 University-Wide Graduate Fellowships

-- Administered by the Office for Diversity in Graduate Education (ODGE), the DOVE Fellowship Program seeks to assist graduate programs to promote a diversity of views, experiences, and ideas in pursuit of research, scholarship, and creative excellence.
+Administered by the Office for Diversity in Graduate Education (ODGE), the DOVE Fellowship Program seeks to assist graduate programs to promote a diversity of views, experiences, and ideas in pursuit of research, scholarship, and creative excellence.
+Applicants admitted to the following Humphrey School degree programs may be considered for nomination: MS-STEP and PhD.
 Read more about the DOVE Fellowship.
-Note: Applicants admitted to the following Humphrey School degree programs may be considered for nomination: MS-STEP and PhD.

 Charles R. Krusell Fellowship

-The Charles R. Krusell Fellowship is designed to increase the supply of highly trained community development professionals from communities of color, to improve the representation of communities of color in agencies that serve those communities, and provide hands-on work experience to ensure students are prepared to meet the challenges in this ever-evolving field.
-Students applying to the Master of Urban and Regional Planning (MURP) or the Master of Public Policy (MPP) programs and interested in this opportunity will need to apply and submit additional information.
+The Charles R. Krusell Fellowship is designed to increase the supply of highly trained community development professionals from indigenous communities and communities of color, to improve the representation of communities of color in agencies that serve those communities, and provide hands-on work experience to ensure students are prepared to meet the challenges in this ever-evolving field.
+Students applying to the MURP or MPP programs and interested in this opportunity will need to apply and submit additional information.
 Learn how to apply to the Krusell Fellowship

 While a limited amount of assistantships are awarded through the Humphrey School merit based aid process, the majority of assistantships are posted and available outside of this process, and graduate students apply for these positions as they would any other advertised position with the University.
 Types of assistantships include: